HappyMan113/apex-legends-weapon-stat-analysis/README.md

       These compiled stats are used to calculate cumulative damage up till time "t".
     - When reloading is assumed (which it is by default), reload times are assumed to be tactical reload times with only 1 bullet left in the magazine.
+    - For Hammerpoint and Disruptor hop-ups, the DPS is calculated as the average of the DPS when no bonus damage is applied and the DPS when the bonus damage does apply.
+Essentially a 50/50 split for shielded/unshielded shots.
 2) The mean of these mean values is then calculated.
 3) This becomes the metric which determines which weapons are "best".